 Because of Scheldt’s strategic importance, the Germans were entrenched on both banks of the Schelde estuary in bunkers with heavy guns partly buried into the terrain to make them impermeable to aerial attacks.

-Walcheren was part of the Atlantic Wall, the strongest concentration of defenses the Nazis had ever constructed.
-The Wall was an extensive system of coastal defenses and fortifications built between 1942 and 1944, along the entire shores of continental Europe and Scandinavia.
+Walcheren was part of the Atlantic Wall, the strongest concentration of defences the Nazis had ever constructed.
+The Wall was an extensive system of coastal defences and fortifications built between 1942 and 1944, along the entire shores of continental Europe and Scandinavia.
 Many of the concrete bunkers on the coast and around the towns and cities along the way still stand today.

 Four phases of the Allied operation